tvdboom/ATOM/docs_sources/user_guide/data_management.md

 obtained at one location and both wind speed and direction would be output for each sample.

+#### Multivariate

+Multivariate is the multioutput task for forecasting.
+In this case, we try to forecast more than one time series at the same time.

+Although all forecasting models in ATOM support multivariate tasks, we differentiate two types of models:

+* The "native multivariate" models apply forecasts where every prediction of endogeneous (`y`) variables will depend on values of the other target columns.
+* The rest of the models apply an estimator per column, meaning that forecasts will be made per endogeneous variable, and not be affected by other variables.
+  To access the column-wise estimators, use the estimator's `forecasters_` parameter, which stores the fitted forecasters in a dataframe.

+Read more about time series tasks [here][time-series].

 ### Native multioutput models

 Some models have native support for multioutput tasks.
 This means that